juliangut/slim-routing/README.md

 If a route returns an instance of `\Jgut\Slim\Routing\Response\ResponseType` it will be passed to the corresponding handler according to configuration

-There are two response types already provided:
+There are three response types already provided:

+* `RedirectResponse` Slim's route aware redirection, can redirect to a Slim route or an external location
 * `PayloadResponse` stores simple payload data to be later transformed for example into JSON or XML
 * `ViewResponse` keeps agnostic template parameters, so they can be rendered in a handler